raif-sh/Library/README.md

 # Library App

-A simple JavaScript library app built as part of my [#100DaysOfCode](https://www.100daysofcode.com/) journey.
+A simple JavaScript library app built as part of The Odin Project assignment and [#100DaysOfCode](https://www.100daysofcode.com/) journey.
 This project lets you add, display, update, and remove books from a collection using vanilla JS, HTML, and CSS.

 ---